mcsloy/dftbp-extmodel/README.md

 Externally provides a model to the semiempirical code [DFTB+](https://www.dftbplus.org) via a library structure.

-An example of a simple model (Hückel-like) is given and documentation for adding other external models.
+An example of a [simple Hückel-like hamiltonian](./doc/MODEL.md) is given and documentation for adding other external models through the DFTB model API.